1nsomn1aa/Coding-Cars-and-Coffee/README.md

 **Contact Section**

 Lastly, the contact section informs of the club's address and provides a clickable telephone number and email address.
-Once clicked or pressed on the telephone number, most operating systems should open the default application for making calls and input the telephone number automatically.
+Once clicked or pressed on the telephone number, most operating systems will open the default application for making calls and input the telephone number automatically.
 The same applies to the email address.

 To save time from copying and pasting the address, a Google Maps iframe is provided with the location.